 In April 2017, alumni from India and Bhutan gathered in New Delhi for the first national alumni conference in recent years.
 See here for the highlights.

 During 2014-16, about 160 alumni of various youth exchange programs and the English Access Microscholarship program from 18 different states were brought together under the I Have a Dream: Leadership and Mentoring Program for Exchange Alumni.
 These alumni, between the ages of 18-26 years of age, were paired with over 60 mentors, who were alumni of other professional and academic exchanges programs.
 The project’s objective was to increase self-awareness, leadership, and professional skills of the participants through leadership development workshops, encouraging them to take on more responsible roles in their communities and surroundings.
-To read change stories reflecting the impact of the program on its participants, see here.

 In 2016 two groups of alumni from India were selected to participate in the annual Alumni Engagement Innovation Fund with projects focused on climate change and environmental protection and empowering women and girls.